KP governs random growth off a one dimensional substrate: Examples

 \end{ex}

 \begin{rem}{\bf (Lower tail heuristics)} \enspace Typically the equation is controlled on large scales by the equation with the third derivative dropped, and the Burgers' equation makes sense for such wedge type initial data.
-Let
+Let $\bar\phi$ be as in \eqref{stan} and

 where $\eta=\tfrac{c }{t} r\uno{r<0}$.
-Then $\bar\psi(0,x,r)=0$ and
+Then $\bar\phi(0,x,r)=0$ and